 When you visit a country, one of the most common words or phrases you would like to know is “Thank you”.
 In Thailand, people are impressed when they hear foreigners say ‘Thank you’ in their language.
 It shows a level of respect for the country and culture.

-Whether you are visiting Bangkok or staying in Chaing Mai, a little bit of kindness goes a long way.
-So, for today, I will show you how to say ‘Thank you’ in Thai.
+Whether you are visiting Bangkok or staying in Chiang Mai, a little bit of kindness goes a long way.
+So, for today, I will show you how to say ‘Thank you’ in Thai (and write it too).

 How Do I Say Thank You In Thai?